 - Stone: Solid granite and marble, along with composite stone like quartz, lavish sumptuousness on any bathroom and work with an undermount sink and a contemporary faucet to turn an ordinary bathroom into an extraordinary one.

-- Tile: Install a plywood base and then tile it to match the décor.
+- Tile: Install a custom base made of plywood and cement board, and then tile it to match the décor.
 Tiling is a project all on its own, but installing the top is as easy as installing any other top.

 - Laminate: Replace your boring laminate top with a more colorful one.